msvincognito/awesome-dke/README.md

 # Awesome DKE

-Awesome open-source projects made by students at the Department of Knowledge Engineering at Maastricht University.
+Awesome open-source projects made by students (and staff!) at the Department of Knowledge Engineering at Maastricht University.

 - [Department list of past student projects](https://project.dke.maastrichtuniversity.nl/studentprojects/)